foodfight/showz/scripts/episode-xx-facebook-cookbooks.md

 Outline/Questions
 -----------------
+* How does Facebook use Chef?
+* How does Facebook write and maintain its Chef cookbooks?
 * Let's talk about some of the cookbooks that Facebook has open sourced:
   * https://supermarket.chef.io/users/phild
   * https://github.com/facebook/chef-cookbooks
+* What makes a quality Open Source cookbook?

 Picks<a name="picks"></a>